winter jasmine, winter-flowered jasmine, jasminum nudifolium, Jasminum sieboldianum, garden Victoria, Vancouver Island, BC, Pacific Northwest

 I spotted a lovely specimen of Winter Jasmine at the Horticultural Centre of the Pacific on a crisp January day.

 What struck me was the mounding form.
-The long branches creating a cascade of wee yellow flowers.
+The long branches create a cascade of wee yellow flowers.
 This plant grows in a fenced area protected from our urban blacktail deer.

 I’m now suspicious the deer nibble at the Jasmine I’ve been weaving through our trellis.